mbrukman/a-conceptual-overview-of-asyncio/readme.md

 #### Event Loop

 Everything in asyncio happens relative to the event-loop.
-It's the star of the show.
-It's also kind of like an orchestra conductor or military general.
+It's the star of the show and there's only one.
+It's kind of like an orchestra conductor or military general.
 She's behind the scenes managing resources.
 Some power is explicitly granted to her, but a lot of her ability to get things done comes from the respect & cooperation of her subordinates.

 In more technical terms, the event-loop contains a queue of Tasks to be run.
 Some Tasks are added directly by you, and some indirectly by asyncio.
 The event-loop invokes a Task by giving it control, similar to a context-switch or calling a function.
 That Task then runs.
 Once it pauses or completes, it returns control to the event-loop.
-The event-loop then invokes the next Task in the queue.
+The event-loop then invokes the next Task in its' queue.
 This process repeats indefinitely.

 ```python
 import asyncio